ishanguliani/twitter-bot/README.md

 # twitter-bot
-A twitter bot that talks back to you when you tweet at @karmanishth with the substring #helloworld.
+A twitter bot that talks back to you when you tweet at @karmanishth with the substring #buzz.

 # Tech Stack